Speak Softly And Carry A Really Big Stick!

 Teddy Roosevelt was a Rough Rider and he believed we must speak softly and we must carry a big stick.
 Today there is a lot of tough rhetoric against Iran and North Korea, and a theoretical non-country named ISIS.
 For some strange reason, however, there is also tough rhetoric against Israel from an American president.
 Who does that help?
 When was the last Israeli terrorist bombing in the US?
 What is wrong with this President?
 What does he see that we do not see and why will he not tell us why he sees what he sees?
 Does he see a future for America with policies that permit us to be easy targets?
 Does he see America having a right to freedom?
 If I knew the answer my friends, I would not be asking such questions?
 Who knows the important answers to those questions?

 We live in a strange world.
 Right now we have wound down a war in Iraq in a wrong-headed way, and because of our President's promises, we fired up another war a lot more than a few notches in Afghanistan.
+We just talked about how that went bust.
 But before our definite and total victory in Afghanistan could be achieved, the same president called for a withdrawal again, just as in Iraq.
 Why is America prohibited from winning wars and calling it quits?

-Because we have a poor leader as a president, history will find that we have lost both wars because that was his plan.
+Because we have a poor leader, Joe Biden, with BHO behind the scenes, as a president, history will find that we have lost both wars because that was his plan.
 In my experience as a computer scientist, I have learned that logic is the key to making systems work.
 If logic does not apply with Obama's intentions, that does make sense.
 Real logic when given the facts would definitely conclude that our President is simply not happy having to protect Americans when so many other citizens of the world have a tough time every day.

 Should we have foot soldiers in any of these lands for any extended period?
 I say no unless we protect them at all costs by our men being permitted to kill all the enemies who fire upon them.
 Once I believed these wars were necessary but the rules of engagement by white collar executives (of all skin colors) that prevented us from using our might and winning--are what killed so many of our soldiers.
 Why send our boys and men into battle with their hands tied?
 If we go, our mission is a simple one --- we win!